 His story starts like plenty of others, a kid obsessed with football that had the dream of making it pro.
 He worked hard to save enough money to fund a trip abroad and at 18, Limbrick left his family and home behind to chase his footballing dreams in England.

-After his injury shortly after his move to the UK, Limbrick quickly realized that he was not going to make it professionally as a player.
+After breaking his leg while playing non-league football shortly after his move to the UK, Limbrick quickly realized that he was not going to make it professionally as a player.
 Most players in his situation at that age would likely call it quits on their football aspirations and get a ‘real’ job, but Limbrick knew he wanted to stick with football and decided to dedicate himself to coaching.

 Historically, most coaches are ex-players who have played at a decent level of football.
 On top of that, very few Australian coaches and players had found success abroad in England.
 This Aussie was not discouraged from the possibility of failure; his failure as a player gave him the hunger and determination to stay in the game and try to do something that had not been done before.